James Brooke (journalist)

-Brooke graduated from Yale University with a BA in Latin American studies and was a stringer for United Press International as a student.
-In 1976, he spent a semester at Pontificia Universidade Catolica in Rio de Janeiro.
+Brooke graduated from Yale University with a BA degree in Latin American studies and was a stringer for United Press International as a student.
+In 1976, he spent a semester at the Pontificia Universidade Catolica in Rio de Janeiro.
 Brooke remains an active alum with Yale.
 He serves as President of the Yale Club of Berkshire County, and in 2025 ‒ as negotiations began to end the Russo-Ukrainian War ‒ he served as speaker for a Yale alumni event hosted by the Yale Club of Hartford on "What's Next for Ukraine?".

 After graduation, Brooke was a freelance reporter and part-time staffer at The Berkshire Eagle in Massachusetts from June 1977 to April 1978.
 Prior to joining the Times as a reporter in 1984, he was the South American correspondent for the Miami Herald.